ipfabric/docs/README.md

 ```

 Please note that it will utilize `--dirtyreload` which can lead to
-inconsistencies, but is significantly faster to reload, when editing just couple
+inconsistencies, but is significantly faster to reload, when editing just a
-pages.
+couple of pages.

 #### Python Virtual Environment